peetkes/ml-docker/README.md

 # ml-docker

-This project describes how to build a MarkLogic Docker container.
+This project describes how to build a MarkLogic Docker container and is based on the work of Alan Johnson (https://github.com/alan-johnson/docker-marklogic) and Patrick McElwee (https://hub.docker.com/r/patrickmcelwee/marklogic-dependencies/).

 Running MarkLogic inside a Docker container has the advantage that you can switch between versions very easily because they run in an isolated environment.
 The only thing to keep in mind is that all containers share the hosts cpus, memory and storage.